pgogy/openattribute-wordpress_post/openattribute-for-wordpress/readme.txt

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the contents of the zip (including the folder - called 'openattribute-for-wordpress') to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 0.96 =
+* Neater admin panel, support for multisite authors

+= 0.95 =
+* Slight change to instructions on installation

 = 0.94 =
 * More initial bug fixes released.